Affiliate links on Android Authority may earn us a commission. Learn more.

 The best smartwatches for women

-- The Samsung Galaxy Watch 3 is the best alternative to the Apple Watch and the best Samsung smartwatch for women.
-It works across iOS and Android and gives the Apple Watch a fair run for its money.
+- Samsung Galaxy Watch 6 series: The Galaxy Watch 6 is the best alternative to the Apple Watch and the best Wear OS smartwatch for women.
+It can pair with most Android phones, though the best results are had with a Samsung phone.

-Apple Watch Series 6: The best smartwatch for women
+Apple Watch Series 9: The best smartwatch for women

 - No third-party watch faces